Matthew Weir

 JAMA Netw Open · 2022

-This study of older adults in Ontario with advanced chronic kidney disease found that those prescribed higher doses of fluoroquinolone antibiotics had a higher risk of serious side effects compared to those given lower doses.
-These adverse events included hospital visits for nervous system or psychiatric disorders, dangerously low blood sugar, and tendon or collagen-related issues.
-While the overall risk of these complications remained low at less than two percent, the findings highlight the importance of careful dose adjustment based on kidney function.
+A study of older adults with advanced chronic kidney disease in Ontario, Canada, evaluated the safety of fluoroquinolone antibiotics prescribed at higher versus lower doses.
+Researchers found that patients prescribed a higher-than-recommended dose had a significantly higher risk of experiencing a hospital visit for serious adverse events, including nervous system or psychiatric disorders, low blood sugar, or collagen-associated events.
+Although the absolute risk of these events remained low at less than two percent, the findings highlight the importance of careful dose adjustment in patients with reduced kidney function.

 Initiation Dose of Allopurinol and the Risk of Severe Cutaneous Reactions in Older Adults With CKD: A Population-Based Cohort Study.